Blinken accuses Russia of considering the use of “chemical agents”

 And Washington drove the point home.

-Just prior to Monday’s charges, the United States had received “credible information that Russian forces may use various riot control agents, including tear gas mixed with chemical agents that would enhance symptoms to debilitate and immobilize fighters and Ukrainian civilians as part of their aggressive campaign to take Mariupol,” Antony Blinken said on Tuesday, without saying more about the nature of this information.
+Just prior to Monday’s charges, the United States had received “credible information that Russian forces may use various riot control agents, including tear gas mixed with chemical agents that would enhance symptoms to debilitate and immobilize fighters and Ukrainian civilians as part of their aggressive campaign to take Mariupol,” Antony Blinken said on Tuesday, without saying more regarding the nature of this information.

 “We are sharing this information with Ukraine” and “are in direct contact with our partners to determine what is happening now, it is a real concern”, he added.